Most Frequently Asked Questions_Home Care Services, Packages, Levels, My Aged Care

 My Aged Care is the organisation created by the Australian Government to represent and support older Australians in the process of securing care as their needs change.
 The website provides a lot of information on what types of care are available, establishing eligibility and the process involved for you or your loved one.

 A My Aged Care provider is the organisation that provides and manages care and support for you or your loved one.
-Alpha Support at Home is a registered My Aged Care provider and can support you or your loved one either privately (with your personal funding) or via a My Aged Care home care package (government funded).
+Alpha Support at Home is a registered My Aged Care and Support at Home provider and can support you or your loved one either privately (with your personal funding) or via the Support at Home program (government funded).

 There are a few key steps to applying for funding.
-The first involves establishing if your loved one is eligible to be assessed.
+The first involves establishing if you or your loved one is eligible to be assessed.
 If so, they will be assessed and either approved for funding now, or not.
+You will need to contact My Aged Care to set up this process.
+Either call them on 1800 200 422 or apply online at www.myagedcare.gov.au/assessment.
 As an experienced, registered My Aged Care provider, Alpha Support at Home can guide you through the involved and often overwhelming process of applying for funding.
-Either call us on 1300 023 676 to get the process started or make an inquiry online here and we’ll be in touch.
+Call us today on 1300 023 676 to get the process started.

 We understand that sometimes you might need support urgently.
 To accommodate this, we offer a fee-for-service program for home care.
 This means you can access the services you need, right when you need them, without having to wait for government funding or approval.
 Simply pay for the specific services you need, as and when you require them.
 This way, you can begin receiving the necessary care and support in your home without any delay.